-Based on the engagement with the herder, it was understood that they are employed to herd camels in the region, likely by Saudi families.
-This is common in the GCC, where there are many expatriates who are engaged for such practices.
+At the time of the consultation, there were no herder structures (temporary or permanent) on-site, however one nomadic herder was located moving through the site.
+Based on the engagement with the herder, it was advised that he is employed by local Saudis for SAR 1,200 per month to herd their 19 camels.
+This is common in the GCC, where there are many expatriates (typically from South Asia) who are engaged for such practices.